sphericalpm/jira-quick-reporter/README.md

 1. You need to click 'filter_name' menu item.

+Default query is 'assignee = currentUser() and resolution = unresolved'

 2. Next you need to follow steps 2-3 from previous paragraph

 3. To save edited filter, you need to click the 'Save' button above the text input.
     If you haven't edited a filter, the 'Save' button will be disabled.

+#### How to delete a filter

+You need to click right button on 'filter_name' menu item and then click 'Delete' in context menu.

+You cannot delete default filter 'my open issues' and the 'Search issues' menu item.

 #### Syntax help